Wilmer Flores Preview, Player Props: Giants vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Phillies pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Phillies have the 10th-ranked team ERA across all league pitching staffs (4.00).
+- The Phillies have the ninth-ranked team ERA across all league pitching staffs (3.98).

-- The righty's most recent time out was on Saturday, Aug.
-12 against the Minnesota Twins, when he threw five innings, surrendering three earned runs while allowing three hits.
+- His most recent time out was on Friday against the Washington Nationals, when the righty went 3 1/3 innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.